zafyyre/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio repository!
-This project showcases my skills and projects as a web developer.
+This project showcases my skills and projects as a developer.

 ## Table of Contents
 - [Introduction](#introduction)